-- In reading, the percentages of black, Hispanic and white students scoring at or above Proficient on NAEP did not improve from 2011 to 2015. - In reading, the gap between students from lowincome families and all other students scoring at or above Proficient in reading widened by 2 percentage points from 2011 to 2015 - to 25 points.
+- In reading, the gap between black and white students scoring at or above Proficient on NAEP narrowed by 1 percentage point from 2011 to 2015 - to 20 points.
+The gap for Hispanic students narrowed by 5 points over the period - to 7 points. - In reading, the gap between students from lowincome families and all other students scoring at or above Proficient narrowed by 1 point from 2011 to 2015 - to 20 points.
 In math, the percentages of both student groups scoring at the Proficient level fell over the period.